mighty-gerbils/gerbil/doc/guide/intro.md

 ### Optional Libraries

-Some library modules are not built by default, because they have external library dependencies that may not be present in your system.
+Note that some standard library modules are not built by default, because they have external library dependencies that may not be present in your system.
+You have to enable them during configuration by using the appropriate `--enable-feature` configuration options.
-The build configuration for the std library is specified in `$GERBIL_HOME/src/std/build-features.ss`.

-If you have the required libraries (documented in build-features) in your system, you can enable building by setting the `(enable feature #f)` statement in `build-features.ss` to `#t`.
-You can then build the optional library modules by running `$GERBIL_HOME/src/build.sh stdlib`.

 ### Additional Syntactic Sugar